bakku/reminder-app-rails/README.md

 # Reminder App Play

 For my bachelor's thesis I'm creating a 12factor app using different web frameworks which run on heroku.
-This is the Play framework version using Scala
+This is the Ruby on Rails version.

 ## The App